Course Outline

 Final exercise

-Participants will build a CLI automation tool in Python that:
+Participants will construct a CLI automation tool in Python that:

-• can be run from the command line
+• Can be executed directly from the command line

 Course Outcomes